George & Tammy: Music

 Chastain and Shannon recorded their own vocals for the show and performed them live on set.
 When comparing the experience to her work as Tammy Faye in The Eyes of Tammy Faye, Chastain explained that she found recording Wynette's songs more intimidating than any of Bakker's catalogue.
 Both actors worked with vocal coach Ron Browning for months prior to filming, with Shannon stating “These songs, they’re pretty deep and they’ve got some dark corners in them, and we spent a lot of time with them.
 In addition to learning how to sing them, I think they also kind of taught us about who the people were and the story we were telling.”
-The songs were produced by T Bone Burnett and Rachael Moore and both actors talked about how the focus was not on doing an impersonation of Jones or Wynette but of capturing certain aspects of their personality and conveying this during their performances.
+Both actors talked about how the focus was not on doing an impersonation of Jones or Wynette but of capturing certain aspects of their personality and conveying this during their performances.
 A soundtrack featuring songs from the show was released digitally from Sony Masterworks on December 16, 2022.